wp-plugins/wp-flot/readme.txt

 For more information on Flot see their [website](http://www.flotcharts.org).

 = Usage =
 Use the [linechart], [piechart] or [barchart] shortcodes, with the data enclosed between the tags (see example).
 You can further change the appearance of your chart by using a number of attributes, a full list of which can be seen [here](http://www.youssouhaagsman.nl/wpflot/index.htm#attributes "WP Flot").
+If you have the Shortcake plugin enabled, you can add the charts using the 'Add Media' button.

 The javascript file is not loaded on all pages to reduce pageload, but will be automatically added to all pages using the shortcodes after it has been loaded once.
 Alternatively, you can set a custom field 'flot' to 'yes'.